andjohnsmith/bandtrees/README.md

 ## Installation

-No installation should be required, but if any errors pop up, try running `npm install` in either the root or client folder (depending on where the error came up).
+To install the back end, open the command prompt to the project's root directory.
+Then, type `npm install`.
+Once the process has completed, go into the `client` folder and type `npm install` again.
+This will install the React front end application.

 ## Usage

+### Getting Started

 1. Start the Express app by typing `PORT=3001 node bin/www` in your terminal.
 If you are using Windows, type `set PORT=3001 && node bin/www` instead.
+If the launch is successful, the message "Connected to the database." will be printed.

-2. Start the React app by opening up a new terminal and typing `cd client` and then `npm start`.
+2. Start the React app by opening up a new terminal to the nested `client` folder, and run `npm start`.
+You can then open the application by typing `http://localhost:3000/` into the web browser of your choice.